The Peacock

 I have mentioned the peacock as a thief because this character steals glory from God!

-The peacock is so blinded by his gifts that he does not even realize what he is doing!
+The peacock is so blinded by his gifts that he does not realize what he is doing!
 Have you ever seen one of these vain peacocks?

 Don’t get me wrong; to market your business or ministry, you have to be out there, but the peacock is way out there!
-Also, peacocks takes most of the glory for themselves, giving Jesus only a thread.

 The problem with the peacock is that the peacock has an exaggerated sense of his own importance.
 But the peacock is just being himself, you may argue.